.brawformat. Some reported on Adobe Forums that this happens with different video formats.

 <FilePath>NEXT_PATH.
 Replace of course the value of

-<FilePath>D:\MyLatestPProProjectand replace with
+<FilePath>D:\MyLatestPProProjectand replace it with

 <ActualMediaFilePath>PREVIOUS_PATHand replace by this